Simula-COMPLEX/ODiSAR/README.md

-# Digital Twin-Based Out-Of-Distribution Detection
+# Out of Distribution Detection in Self-adaptive Robots with AI-powered Digital Twins

 This repository implements a **Transformer‑based digital twin** approach for **proactive out‑of‑distribution (OOD) detection** in self‑adaptive robots (SARs), with built‑in interpretability.